nathanswanson/BedrockDragon/README.md

 ## Current Status

 Currently I am devleoping this as my main project.
 The server as of Nov.
-10 lets players join however that is it.
-Once thye join they will see an empty world which they can use the chat with.
+10 lets players joins and they can move around a super flat world and use chat.

 ## Current Todo

-~~- change player packet handler to branch off.~~
 - finish text packet
 - finish abstract framework for reactive.
-~~- remove many packet creations and replace with streams.~~
 - make sure chats are on one coroutine.
 - fix MOTD
-- find bug where player gets stuck on connecting on server ~~- fix string byte searlize in packet.kt~~
+- find bug where player gets stuck on connecting on server
 - unsubscribe leaving players
 - make sure all information is handled when player leaves.

-- then we can start on chunk loading
+- NBT and save files

+## Contributing

+Contributing is currently closed unless invited until a solid framework is finished.

+### Guide

+You must have:
+- A copy of Windows 10 Minecraft
+- Intelij IDEA.
+I'm sure another editor would work but this is built to support IDEA

+There is two jar dependencies kotlin-math, and Common both which are found on our jetbrains space.